28 Sept 2018

 (b) Import-export and Processing of Goods for Processing Trade

-Business enterprises may import goods for processing trade from abroad or from special areas or export warehouses under customs supervision.
+Operation enterprises may import goods for processing trade from abroad or from special areas or bonded premises under customs supervision.
 They may also do so by transfer-in for deep processing.

-Business enterprises may export goods for processing trade overseas or to special areas or export warehouses under customs supervision.
+Operation enterprises may export goods for processing trade overseas or to special areas or bonded premises under customs supervision.
 They may also do so by transfer-out for deep processing.

-Business enterprises must complete customs declaration formalities for the import/export goods for processing trade by presenting the processing trade handbook, the Special Customs Declaration Form for Import/Export Goods for Processing Trade and other relevant documents.
+Operation enterprises must complete customs declaration formalities for the import/export goods for processing trade by presenting the Processing Trade Handbook, the Special Customs Declaration Form for Import/Export Goods for Processing Trade and other relevant documents.

 (c) Bonded Supervision

-Bonded system.
-Under the system of processing trade administration, Customs allows enterprises in China to defer payment of tariffs and import-related taxes on all materials and parts imported, whether they are purchased with foreign exchange or supplied by foreign customers.
+Bonded system: Under the system of processing trade administration, Customs allows enterprises in China to defer payment of tariffs and import-related taxes on all materials and parts imported, whether they are purchased with foreign exchange or supplied by foreign clients.
 The amount of imported materials and parts actually used in the making of the finished products for export is exempt from tariffs and import-related taxes.
-For bonded materials and parts imported for processing or finished products which are allowed to be sold in the domestic market, Customs will levy duties and interest on deferred payment on the bonded materials and parts based on valid approval documents for domestic sale issued by the relevant departments.
-If the bonded materials and parts are under import restriction, the business enterprise must also submit the import licence to Customs.
+For bonded materials and parts imported for processing or finished products which are allowed to be sold in the domestic market, Customs will levy duties and interest on deferred payment on the bonded materials and parts.
+If the bonded materials and parts are under import restriction, the operation enterprise must also submit the import licence to Customs.
 All processed finished products for export are exempt from export tariffs.

-Classification of import products for processing trade.
-Import and export products in processing trade are classified into prohibited, restricted and permitted.
+Classification of import products for processing trade: Import and export products in processing trade are classified into prohibited, restricted and permitted categories.
 The catalogues of products under the prohibited and restricted categories in processing trade are released by MOFCOM and GAC from time to time.
-For import products classified under the prohibited category in processing trade, if they are transferred in for deep processing or transferred out by enterprises in special areas under customs supervision with bonded processing functions after going through substantial transformation, then they are not subject to management applicable to import products under the prohibited category in processing trade.
+For import products classified under the prohibited category in processing trade, if they are transferred in for deep processing or transferred out by enterprises in special areas under customs supervision with bonded processing functions after going through substantial transformation, then they are not subject to administration applicable to import products under the prohibited category in processing trade.

 (d) Customs Declaration

-Import-export declaration.
-Business enterprises must make import-export declaration to Customs by filling out their Registration Handbook and Special Customs Declaration Form for Import/Export Goods for Processing with Imported Materials (i.e. Special Customs Declaration Form), and presenting these together with the relevant bills of lading, freight notes, packing lists and invoices.
+Import-export declaration: Operation enterprises must make import-export declaration to Customs by filling out their Processing Trade Handbook and Special Customs Declaration Form for Import/Export Goods for Processing with Imported Materials (i.e. Special Customs Declaration Form) and presenting these together with the relevant bills of lading, freight notes, packing lists and invoices.